atauenis/prkiller-ng/Readme.md

 Original idea of this program is inspired by *Process Killer 1.4.2* by `__alex` ([http://alex-home-pg.nm.ru/](https://web.archive.org/web/20080112112920/http://alex-home-pg.nm.ru/)).
 That program is great, but it is entirely abandoned by developer in 2005.
 So I have decided to made a new application, functionally identical to it, compatible with 64-bit systems.

-The New Generation version supports Windows 7/8.1/10/11 and all server versions.
+The New Generation version supports Windows 7/8.1/10/11 and all server counterpart versions.
 You will need [Microsoft .NET Desktop Runtime 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to run PrKillerNG.

-Currently the application is under development, so its stability is not guaranteed.
+Report about found bugs at [GitHub](https://github.com/atauenis/prkiller-ng).
+Also you can find here source code of the application, including latest pre-release versions.

 ## Usage